kdryja/FlyTrap/README.md

 User Manual
 ===========

-This appendix provides instructions on how to bring the proxy up and how to operate each of the project’s modules.
+This README provides instructions on how to bring the proxy up and how to operate each of the project’s modules.

 Blockchain